Estimate Time6 min

 "I've helped a lot of people with their financial plans," says Matt Bullard, a regional vice president for managed solutions at Fidelity, "and one thing that I've found is that big market events that drive headlines have generally had less of an impact on an investor's ability to reach their goals than the emotional decisions they make in response to those events."

 In general, market declines have tended to be relatively shallow and short-lived compared to expansionary periods.
-Over the past 72 years, markets have risen an average of 15% per year during expansions—and even 1% per year during recessions.1 So even when things seem most dire, there's still a chance for positive returns.
+Since 1950, markets have risen an average of 15% per year during expansions—and even 1% per year during recessions.1 So even when things seem most dire, there's still a chance for positive returns.

 Furthermore, because it's not possible to predict exactly when the market may shift from negative to positive, there's a chance that you may end up missing out on a rally or recovery when it occurs if you were to take your money out of the market.
-Being uninvested for even a short time could have a profound impact: For instance, missing just the 5 best days in the market between 1980 and 2022 could have reduced portfolio returns by as much as 38%.2
+Being uninvested for even a short time could have a profound impact: For instance, a hypothetical investor who missed just the best 5 days in the market since 1988 could have reduced their long-term gains by 37%.2

 That's why it's so important to have a thoughtful, well-established plan in place to help you resist the urge to overreact to short-term volatility and uncertainty.